nanoc/nanoc.app/content/tutorial.md

 	Site compiled in 0.01s.

 A file named `index.html` has been created in the `output` directory.
+Start the nanoc _autocompiler_ (a web server that compiles all pages as they are requested) like this:

+	nanoc aco

-Open it in your favourite web browser (mine is Safari); what you'll see is something like this:
+Now, open your favourite web browser (mine is Safari) and navigate to `http://localhost:3000/`.
+What you'll see is something like this:

 <div class="figure">
 	<img style="border: 6px solid #ccc" src="/assets/images/tutorial/default-site.png"
 	     alt="Screenshot of what a brand new nanoc site looks like">
 </div>

+(If you open the `index.html` directly in your web browser, the stylesheet will most likely not be loaded.
+This is because the page has an _absolute_ link to the `style.css` file, not a relative one.
+See the [Watch out for Paths](#watch-out-for-paths) section for details.)

 You can also open the `output/index.html` file in your favourite text editor, where you'll find that the file is just a normal HTML page.
 No big surprise there.